 Thai cuisine is one of the healthiest foods you can eat.
 In fact, several Thai dishes, such as Tom Yum Soup, are currently under scientific study for their incredible health benefits.
 It's already known that many of the fresh herbs and spices used in Thai cooking—such as turmeric, galangal, coriander, lemongrass, and fresh chiles —have immune-boosting and disease-fighting power.
 Find out more about these and other ingredients that contribute to making Thai food one of the healthiest you can eat.

 Each of the following Thai ingredients has numerous health benefits and immune-boosting power.
-To maximize these benefits, I recommend cooking your Thai food from scratch, which means you are using only the freshest ingredients.
-(To learn how to cook Thai food, see: Easy Thai Recipes, Step by Step (with pictures).
+To maximize these benefits, cook your Thai food from scratch, which means you are using only the freshest ingredients.

 Curcumin, the active ingredient in turmeric, is known as an anti-inflammatory agent, helping to relieve allergy symptoms as well as arthritis (or any condition caused by excess inflammation).
 It is also a powerful anti-oxidant, that can protect the body from damage by toxins and free radicals.
 Curcumin also protects platelets in the blood, improving circulation and protecting the heart.

 As such, turmeric has been known to:

 - Protect the body from bacterial infections (such as wounds)